-All students are required to pass the candidacy examination, ideally before the official start of the second year, or at the latest by October 15 of the second year.
+All students are required to pass the candidacy examination, ideally before the end of the second term of the second year.
 This oral exam is administered by a Candidacy Committee and consists of two parts:

 - A presentation by the student based on the contents of a research progress report. - A background questions part broadly related to the research problem presented.